liunux4odoo/sqlalchemy-vectorstores/README.md

 - Splitted documents are stored in document table:
   - id, content, metadata.
 Same to langchain Document
   - type.
 Other documents besides documents loaded from source file such as summary, Q/A pairs, etc.
-  - target_id.
-The source document which a typed document belongs to.
+  - target_ids.
+The source documents which a typed document refs to.

 - Cut Words are stored in FTS or TSVECTOR table
 - Embeddings are stored in vector table